 Case materials, questions and answers, and other resources are posted on-line by FLREA, Inc. Students compete against other teams in their judicial circuit, and the winner of that competition comes to the state competition which is typically held in March at the Orange County Courthouse.
 Some circuit competitions are organized by local contacts.
 FLREA organizes remaining circuits which operate without local coordinators.
 This is the most hands-on, intensive learning simulation about the trial process available to high school students.
 For additional details, please contact Erin Watson at email@example.com.

 Location: Orange County Courthouse, 425 N. Orange Avenue, Orlando, FL 32801

 Case Materials and Rules

-The case for next year’s competition is typically released in October of the current year.
+The case for the upcoming school year’s competition is typically released in October of the school year.

 |Helpful Hints For New Teams|

 Below you will find previous years’ cases for your use.
 These resources may be put to good use as practice tools or educational materials.

 The Florida Law Related Education Association, Inc. offers a wide variety of law related and civic education training opportunities.
 Contact Erin Watson at firstname.lastname@example.org to discuss your local training needs.
 Staff and consultants can help you design an effective training program at any grade level.
 National level training programs are available as well.